atcollab/at/docs/m/api/atphysics.TuneAndChromaticity.rst

 .. list-table::

+   * - :func:`findtune`
+     - get the tune value from turn by turn positions
    * - :func:`fitchrom2`
-     - FITCHROM2 fits chromaticity  of THERING using 2 sextupole families
+     - fits chromaticity  of THERING using 2 sextupole families
-   * - :func:`findtune`
-     - FINDTUNE   get the tune value from turn by turn positions
    * - :func:`fittune2`
-     - FITTUNE2 fits linear tunes of THERING using 2 quadrupole families
+     - fits linear tunes of THERING using 2 quadrupole families
+   * - :func:`intfft`
+     - Calculates the tune from interpolated FFT of the trajectory.
    * - :func:`tunechrom`
-     - TUNECHROM computes linear tunes and chromaticities
+     - computes linear tunes and chromaticities
-   * - :func:`intfft`
-     - INTFFT Calculates the tune from interpolated FFT of the trajectory.

-.. py:function:: fitchrom2

-   |  FITCHROM2(NEWCHROM,SEXTUPOLEFAMILY1,SEXTUPOLEFAMILY2)

-.. py:function:: findtune
+.. py:function:: findtune(pos,method)

+   | get the tune value from turn by turn positions
    |
-   | TUNE=FINDTUNE(POS,METHOD)
+   | **tune=findtune(pos,method)**
    |
    | POS:       Tune-by-turn particle position
    | METHOD:    Method for tune determination: